 Upon arrival to the Emergency Center, all patients are triaged to determine the level of their medical needs.
 True medical emergencies must be cared for immediately, such as a heart attack in progress or other medical emergencies that require immediate assistance.
-Some medical conditions may not be considered as emergent as another patient’s at the time visiting the emergency center; therefore, the medical need that is most emergent is seen right away and may delay the time a less emergency medical needs to be seen.
+Some medical conditions may not be considered as emergent as another patient’s at the time visiting the emergency center; therefore, the medical need that is most emergent is seen right away and may delay the time for a less emergent medical need to be seen.

-Our team highly encourages individuals with non-emergency medical needs to schedule an appointment with their Soldier or Patient-Centered Medical Home, where a patient’s long-term care plan can be managed more appropriately.
+Our team highly encourages individuals with non-emergent medical needs to schedule an appointment with their Soldier or Patient-Centered Medical Home, where a patient’s long-term care plan can be managed more appropriately.
 Patients who have questions regarding their medical needs may call the Nurse Advice Line at 1-800-874-2273, select option 1.

 How do I obtain a birth certificate if I was born at Blanchfield Army Community Hospital?

 Individuals born after 1982 should contact Nashville Vital Statistics at 615-532-2679 or 1-800-942-2980 to obtain their birth certificate.